Wasserstein Stability for Persistence Diagrams: Existing stability results and their limitations

 \section{Existing stability results and their limitations}

-As already mentioned, the classical stability results all involve the bottleneck distance between persistence diagrams.
-A complete overview of these results is beyond the scope of this paper and we direct the reader to \cite{chazal2014persistence} for the stability of geometric constructions and ~\cite{Bubenik_2014} for the categorical foundations of $\infty$-Wasserstein stability.
-This should not be considered as a complete list as there is a large body of work on stability which we do not address review here.
+As already mentioned, almost all stability results involve the bottleneck distance between persistence diagrams.
+While a complete overview of these results is beyond the scope of this paper, \prs{key references include the original stabilty result \cite{CohEdeHar2007}, and its algebraic and categorical generalizations in \cite{chazal2012structure} and ~\cite{Bubenik_2014} respectively.} Additionally, stability results have been been shown for specific constructions, e.g. geometric complexes ~\cite{chazal2014persistence}.
+This should not be considered as a complete list as there is a large body of work on stability (for distances other than Wasserstein distance) which we do not review here.